dbouquin/cite_astro_software/README.md

-## *Credit Lost: A Twenty-Three Year Case Study on Software Citation in Astronomy*
+## *Credit Lost: Two Decades of Software Citation in Astronomy*
 ### Scripts and Datasets

 This folder contains files related to a case study examining software citation practices in Astronomy.

 #### Summary:

 CfA Library staff identified nine software packages developed in whole or in part at the CfA.
-The packages selected represent codes with varying degrees of complexity and would be expected to be cited across different timeframes within a 20 year period.
+The packages selected represent codes with varying degrees of complexity and would be expected to be cited across different timeframes within a 23 year period.

 Software packages included in the study:
 1. [AstroBlend](http://www.astroblend.com/)